Why is your PC slow at startup? First of all, out of the box, Windows should boot blazingly fast, no matter whether you’re using Windows 7, 8, or 10.

 The automated (and easy) approach

 Using Event Viewer and the old-school “msconfig” tool may work, but it’s far from convenient and user friendly.
 So it takes time.
 That’s why we built an easier way to turn off slow moving applications when you boot your PC.
-It is a core part of our AVG PC TuneUp suite (try the trial version and see for yourself).
+It is a core part of our AVG TuneUp suite (try the trial version and see for yourself).

-- Once you’re running AVG PC TuneUp, head over to the Speed Up section and look at the total optimization progress bar.
+- Once you’re running AVG TuneUp, head over to the Speed Up section and look at the total optimization progress bar.

 You should see a slice of the bar that says Disable startup programs.
 Clicking on Show will give you an overview of all startup applications that slow down your computer, including whether they’re actually necessary or optional.
 Moreover, instead of complicated file names, it shows you full product names, such as Microsoft Office or Skype.
 It also highlights new applications you may have recently installed.

 - Flip off the switches.
 Easy.

 Upgrade to Windows 10